Adoox/Countries-Cities_JS-app/README.md

 * learn about coutries (their capital cities, population, region) searaching by country name
 * play a quiz where you try to quess capital city.
 You have a choice to choose region you want and then play a quiz with countries of that region
 * when you play a quiz, you have different options such as help or hint, check answer if it is correct or not and also you can skip any country and the App will show you the correct answer.
 On that way, you can improve you knowledge about countries and their capital cities
-* move through menu to different parts of application
+* move through the menu to different parts of application